-The invoices shall include the Contract number, and document to the OSPI Contract Manager's satisfaction a description of the work performed and payment requested.
+The invoice(s) will be paid only after approval by the OSPI Contract Manager and Agency Financial Services, OSPI.
+The invoice shall include the Contract number, and document to the OSPI Contract Manager's satisfaction a description of the work performed and payment requested.
 Within approximately thirty (30) calendar days of the OSPI Contract Manager receiving and approving the invoice, payment will be mailed or electronically transferred to the Contractor by Agency Financial Services, OSPI.